If you’re still unfamiliar with a clay bar, in this post, you’ll learn everything you need to know about clay bar: what it is, when to use it, etc.

 - and bitumen tar.

 It is quite similar to the clay we once used to play with as kids to mold out shapes.
-However, this clay is designed in such a way to make it more elastic for added durability and usability as a part of an effective treatment.
+However, this clay is designed in such a way as to make it more elastic for added durability and usability as a part of an effective treatment.

-In addition to this, an automotive clay bar can be irrepressible and strong to counteract any contamination all the while keeping the suspension particles within themselves.
+In addition to this, an automotive clay bar can be irrepressible and strong to counteract any contamination, all the while keeping the suspension particles within themselves.

 This allows the clay bar to contain the contamination without letting it damage or transfer to the vehicle’s surface.

-Does Your Car Need Clay Bar Treatment?
+Identifying When Your Car Needs a Clay Bar Treatment

 While doing so, keep in mind that the surface has been washed and dried completely.